sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ### Add static route for prefix3 with nexthop nh_c (similar with prefix2)

-1. when static route prefix3  ("bfd"="true") is added to config_db STATIC_ROUTE_TABLE, BfdRouteMgr creates an entry in TABLE_CONFIG, include all the information for this static route
+1. when static route prefix3  ("bfd"="true") is added to config_db STATIC_ROUTE_TABLE, StaticRouteBfd creates an entry in TABLE_CONFIG, include all the information for this static route
-2. BfdRouteMgr also creates an entry in TABLE_SR, includes all the information in this static route but nexthop list is empty.
+2. StaticRouteBfd also creates an entry in TABLE_SR, includes all the information in this static route but nexthop list is empty.
-3. For nh_c, because they are alerady in the TABLE_NEXTHOP, BfdRouteMgr add prefix3 to nh_c's prefix list, don't need to create BFD sessions because they were created when add prefix1
+3. For nh_c, because they are alerady in the TABLE_NEXTHOP, StaticRouteBfd add prefix3 to nh_c's prefix list, don't need to create BFD sessions because they were created when add prefix1
 <img src="static_rt_bfd_example3.png" width="400">
 <br>
 <br>

 ### Receive a bfd_c state UP event

-1. BfdRouteMgr lookup TABLE_BFD to confirm this event is for me and get nh_c
+1. StaticRouteBfd lookup TABLE_BFD to confirm this event is for me and get nh_c
 2. use nh_c lookup TABLE_NEXTHOP to get its prefix list: prefix1 and prefix3
 3. check nh_c is not in TABLR_SR prefix1 nexthop list, add it to this nexthop list, and update this static route to redis appl_db STATIC_ROUTE_TABLE with "refreshable"="true" to install the static route to sonic
 4. check nh_c is not in TABLR_SR prefix3 nexthop list, add it to this nexthop list, and update this static route to redis appl_db STATIC_ROUTE_TABLE with "refreshable"="true" to install the static route to sonic<br>